oanda/apidocs/v1/rates.md

 __ask__: The ask interest rate for the quote currency.
 {: .double-indent}

 __Note__: A 1.25% interest rate will be represented as 0.0125.
-For more info on base/quote currencies see [here](http://fxtrade.oanda.ca/learn/intro-to-currency-trading/conventions/currency-pairs).
+For more info on base/quote currencies see [here](http://fxtrade.oanda.ca/learn/intro-to-currency-trading/conventions/currency-pairs), and info on how to use the interest rates see [here](http://fxtrade.oanda.ca/help/policies/interest-rate-calculation).

 If the __fields__ parameter was not specified in the request, the default instrument fields returned are __instrument__, __displayName__, __pip__, __maxTradeUnits__.